-Truth be told, folk music’s intentions were appropriated long before Mumford & Sons.
-If we’re delving deep into semantics, the 18th century dictionary definition of folk music in England was ‘a song of the people’.
-Folk music was made by and for working people, only popularised when songs were ‘refined’ for upper class Edwardian families, stripping them of the historical markers that announced their working class origins.
-In Mumford and Sons that cycle was just continued, not invented - as the band monetised the worker’s genre with the commercially viable aesthetic of our modern day waxed moustache gentry.
+Truth be told, folk music's intentions were appropriated long before Mumford & Sons.
+If we're delving deep into semantics, the 18th century dictionary definition of folk music in England was "a song of the people."
+Folk music was made by and for working people, only popularized when songs were 'refined' for upper class Edwardian families, stripping them of the historical markers that announced their working class origins.
+In Mumford & Sons that cycle was just continued, not invented - as the band monetised the worker's genre with the commercially viable aesthetic of our modern day waxed moustache gentry.

 But the truth is, all of that knocking down a peg of Mumford & Sons seems irrelevant now we see their new form, because, you see, the true one percenters that lord over the world of pop?
 They don't play banjos.
 They don't wear tweed jackets, and they certainly don't have an aesthetic as specific as folk music.
 No, the true upper class, untouchable elite of pop music are the ones that can reach the event horizon of beige; a place where they can please everyone and offend no-one, for eternity.
 And it is here that the reinvented Mumford & Sons now desire to be.

 Much like an English Literature professor's mid-life crisis, the tweed has been replaced by leather jackets and motorbikes.
 There's a real drummer, there's even some synths, and their press shots are now in REAL streets rather than sepia tinted meadows.
 After being so painfully 'English' throughout their career, the band upped and went to write and record between the UK and the USA, because, as they said in that Q interview, they are "classless" when they are in America.